codexxxl/GraphVQA/README.md

 #### 5.2.
 Baseline and Test Models
 Baseline and other test models are trained in similar ways with corresponding `mainExplain_{lcgn, gcn, gine}.py` file excuted.
-Their files are appended under folder `\baseline_and_test_models`.
+Their related files are appended in `\baseline_and_test_models`.
 (Note move them out of this folder to train).
-Corresponding to GraphVQA-GAT's model and training files: `gat_skip.py`, `pipeline_model_gat.py`, and `mainExplain_gat.py`, baseline model files are:
+Corresponding to GraphVQA-GAT's model and training files: `gat_skip.py`, `pipeline_model_gat.py`, and `mainExplain_gat.py`, those model files are:

 1. Baseline LCGN: `lcgn.py`, `pipeline_model_lcgn.py`, `mainExplain_lcgn.py`
 2. GraphVQA-GCN: `pipeline_model_gcn.py`, `mainExplain_gcn.py`